 A cliff dwelling built by the prehistoric Sinagua people, Montezuma Castle National Monument took three centuries to complete.
 The dwelling has five stories and 20 rooms, giving it its castle-like appearance.
 View the dwelling from the lookout point below, then learn about the Sinagua culture and history in the visitor center near the viewing platform.
 There you will discover that the name of the attraction developed thanks to a misinterpretation by early settlers who thought that the Aztec leader Montezuma had something to do with its construction.
-Using our online itinerary creator, Camp Verde attractions like Montezuma Castle National Monument can form part of a personalized travel itinerary.
+Find out how to plan Camp Verde trip without stress by asking Inspirock to help create an itinerary.

 Unable to display map at this time.
 Please try again later.

 Day Tour to Sedona Red Rock Country and Native American Ruins from Phoenix BOOK WITH VIATOR FROM $130

 I was really looking forward to seeing the cliff dwellings.
 I didn’t realize how small it was.
 The loop around the whole park was under a mile, but paved.
 The cliff dwellings were amazing.
 There was a... more »

 We visited Montezuma and loved it!
 There isn't much to do but view these ancient dwellings but it was still worth it.
 Not much in the way of artifacts but the structure itself is amazing.
 Must see! more »

 Up high on a cliff, this castle is still in perfect condition and there are many great views.
 The walk inside is quite nice as well.
 Don't miss Montezuma's Well if you're there, it's so close. more »